-The Atomic-Bomb Guinea Pigs: U.S. Veterans Break the Forced Silence
+Atomic Veterans Were Silenced for 50 Years.
+Now, They’re Talking.

 “It was completely daylight at midnight—brighter than the brightest day you ever saw,” says another.

 Many tales of the atomic bomb, however, weren’t told at all.
 In addition to the hundreds of thousands of Japanese civilians who died in Hiroshima and Nagasaki, an estimated 400,000 American soldiers and sailors also observed nuclear explosions—many just a mile or two from ground zero.
-From 1946 to 1962, the U.S. government conducted more than 1,000 atmospheric tests, during which unwitting troops were exposed to vast amounts of ionizing radiation.
+From 1946 to 1992, the U.S. government conducted more than 1,000 nuclear tests, during which unwitting troops were exposed to vast amounts of ionizing radiation.
 For protection, they wore utility jackets, helmets, and gas masks.
 They were told to cover their face with their arms.

 After the tests, the soldiers, many of whom were traumatized, were sworn to an oath of secrecy.
 Breaking it even to talk among themselves was considered treason, punishable by a $10,000 fine and 10 or more years in prison.